marealtors/pyramco/README.md

 # multi_search.py
 A multi-search input box that finds contacts by matching a name, email, or NRDS ID, or any string contained in one

+# get_name.py
+Returns the 'FullName' RAMCO Contact field for the Contact record matching "guid_var" and prints it to screen